-How We Can Use the Values Americans Live by to Start a Green Revolution? - Part 2
+How We Can Use American Values to Start a Green Revolution?

 In Part I, I talked about the first six values Americans live by and how we can use our ideals to propel us into a Green Revolution.
 This next hub deals with the next seven values and ideas to help us exist on a more sustainable planet in the face of diminishing resources and an ever-increasing population of 7 billion people that need everything from food and shelter to electricity and running water.